Catillaria gerroana

 Catillaria gerroana is a species of crustose lichen in the family Catillariaceae.
-Found in Australia, it was described as a new species in 2017 by lichenologists Patrick McCarthy and John Elix.
+Found in Australia, it was described as a new species in 2017 by the lichenologists Patrick McCarthy and John Elix.
 The type specimen was collected in Black Head Reserve (Gerroa, New South Wales), where it was found growing on sandstone cliffs of the intertidal zone.
 The specific epithet refers to the type locality, which is the only location that this lichen is known to occur.
+This lichen forms thin, grey-green crusts on sandstone that are covered with extremely numerous, small dark green to black fruiting bodies that start flat but become dome-shaped.
+The species lacks distinctive lichen products and is characterized by its abundant calcium oxalate crystals and specific spore dimensions.